- Faculty and Staff

 Prerequisites (or approved equivalents).
 These courses may be taken concurrently with certain program courses.

 Methods and Statistics Courses.
-Choose at least three of the four courses listed below:
+Choose at least three of the five courses listed below:

 Required Core Courses

 Electives in areas of concentration (selected in consultation with advisor).
+Total of 10-12 credits.
 Must be approved by program director.

 Students must present their research either at CWU’s annual on-campus Symposium Of University Research and Creative Expression (SOURCE) or at another conference or public forum.
 This requirement must be completed at least two weeks before the end of the quarter in which the student is graduating.